ttscoff/na_gem/README.md

 COMMAND OPTIONS
     -d, --depth=DEPTH                      - Recurse to depth (default: none) --[no-]done                            - Include @done actions
-    --in, --todo=TODO_FILE                 - Display matches from a known todo file (may be used more than once, default: none)
+    --[no-]exact                           - Search query is exact text match (not tokens) --in, --todo=TODO_FILE                 - Display matches from a known todo file (may be used more than once, default: none)
     --[no-]notes                           - Include notes in output
-    --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) -t, --tag=TAG                          - Alternate tag to search for (default: none)
+    --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --[no-]regex                           - Search query is regular expression --search=QUERY                         - Filter results using search terms (may be used more than once, default: none) -t, --tag=TAG                          - Alternate tag to search for (default: none) --tagged=TAG                           - Match actions containing tag.
+Allows value comparisons (may be used more than once, default: none)

 EXAMPLES